-It happens to be Men’s Health Week, although there hasn’t been much mention of it, has there?
-There’s a major fanfare of awareness brought to women’s health, breast cancer prevention, in particular which is important but I’m really happy to see some focus being directed to men’s health, it’s just as important.
+Being the mom of two teenage boys, men’s health is very important to me.
+It happens to be Men’s Health Month, although there hasn’t been much mention of it, has there?
+There’s a major fanfare of awareness brought to women’s health, breast cancer prevention, in particular, which is important but I’m really happy to see some focus being directed to men’s health, it’s absolutely just as important.

 - Roughly 1 in 7 male Americans will be diagnosed with prostate cancer in their lifetime, 97% of them, over the age 50